 Are courses offered online or site-based at the OSU campus in Corvallis?

-If you are a current or incoming OSU graduate student at the Corvallis campus pursuing a concurrent degree or if you reside near the Corvallis campus and are able to complete all of your coursework/attend classes in Corvallis, you are encouraged to apply for the site-based version of the certificate.
-Applications for the site-based version of the program are typically made available in January with an admission deadline in April.
+If you are a current OSU graduate student at the Corvallis campus pursuing a concurrent degree or if you reside near the Corvallis campus and are able to complete all of your coursework/attend classes in Corvallis, you are encouraged to apply for the site-based version of the program.
+Applications for the site-based version of the program are typically made available in January.
 Admitted students begin with other members of their cohort in September each year.

 Can I enroll in the GCCUT at the same time as another degree?

 Yes, you can complete the GCCUT concurrently with another degree at OSU.
 However, you may not begin GCCUT and another OSU graduate degree in the same term.